SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Concurrency.md

 would treat the inconsistent state as if it were real, leading to problems like incorrect behavior or data loss.

-To make it even clearer that these lines of code must not have `await` added to in the future, you can refactor them into a synchronous function:
+To make it even clearer that any future changes to this code must not add `await` between the add and remove operations, you can refactor those two operations into a synchronous function:

 ```swift
 func move(_ photoName: String, from source: String, to destination: String) {